Climate Change, Sustainable Development and the Green Economy

 The Climate Council is an Australian non-profit that drives climate change awareness, go to there website to find out more www.climatecouncil.org.au

-The “warming stripes” shown above was developed by climate scientist Ed Hawkins and shows the climate heating over time, both globally and in South Africa
+The “warming stripes” shown above were developed by climate scientist Ed Hawkins and show the climate heating over time, both globally and in South Africa.
+More information about the warming stripes can be seen here

 The Impacts of Climate Change